 Brenda M. Moore, Water Resources Commissioner

 Her experience entails many roles including regional planning, private consulting and as staff member in county, township and city government.
 She has worked for two highly regarded Michigan consulting firms; the Planning & Zoning Center and Langworthy, Strader, LeBlanc.
 She has worked in many communities across the state and has a broad range of experience including; land use and watershed planning, site plan review, and ordinance drafting and enforcement.
 In her various governmental positions she has supervised planning staff, zoning administrators, building officials and code enforcement officers.
-She was appointed to the County Drain Commissioner’s post in 2013.
+She was appointed to her current post in 2013 and elected thereafter.

 Moore is also published writer and trainer having worked with the Michigan Municipal League, Michigan Townships Association, Michigan Association of Planning, and Planning & Zoning News.
 She was also previously certified nationally with the American Institute of Certified Planners (AICP) and in Michigan as a Professional Community Planner (PCP).

 Important training Ms. Moore has participated in includes; the Institute for Healing Racism, Time and Project Management, Dealing with Difficult People, Industrial Storm Water Management, and Soil Erosion and Sedimentation Control.